momentohq/public-dev-docs/docs/topics/develop/api-reference/response-objects.md

 ---
 sidebar_position: 11
 sidebar_label: Response objects
-title: Response object API reference
+title: Response object API reference in Momento Topics
-pagination_next: null
-description: Learn how to interact with the response object in the Momento API.
+description: Learn how to interact with the response object in the Momento API for Momento Topics.
 ---

-# Response objects from Momento APIs
+# Response objects from Momento APIs in Momento Topics

 These are the baseline responses for all commands.
 Some commands will add more data and functionality.